Analytics

 From the example URL, I have utm_source, utm_medium, utm_campaign, utm_content, and utm_term.
 I will need to map these with fields that Appsflyer provides.
 You can see the example of how we map in the screenshot below:

-For the override values, value from the incoming URL can be replaced with the value you specify in this field.
-For example, if the value in the incoming URL is google, the value in the outgoing URL can be changed to paidads
+For the override values, the value from the incoming URL can be replaced with the value you specify in this field.
+For example, if the value in the incoming URL is Google, the value in the outgoing URL can be changed to paid ads.

 c.
-Generate and embed the Smart script on your website
+Generate and embed the AppsFlyer’s Smart script on your website

 Once you add all the necessary parameters, there are two options to implement.
-First directly embed this script in your website with a web developer or you can use Google Tag Manager (or GTM).
-In this case, and our recommendation, is to use GTM..
+First directly embed this AppsFlyer’s Smart Script in your website with a web developer or you can use Google Tag Manager (GTM).
+In this case, our recommendation is to use GTM.

-When you click generate, you will be able to copy the script:
+When you click generate, you will be able to copy the AppsFlyer’s smart script:

-2. Create tag in Google Tag Manager (GTM)
+Generate and copy the script on AppsFlyer.2.
+Create a tag in Google Tag Manager (GTM)

-c.
-Click ‘Triggering’, create a new trigger, name it, and choose “All Pages” Trigger Configuration
+Click ‘Triggering’, create a new trigger, name it, and choose “All Pages” Trigger Configuration on Google Tag Manager.d.
+Click Save.

 Lastly, you will need to check the outgoing URL for your button clicks as well

-To ensure that Smart Script is working as intended and that the value in AF_SMART_SCRIPT_RESULT returns accurately, check the outgoing URL.
-When you generated the Smart Script on the AppsFlyer interface, you should have specified the right outgoing URL, which should be the same.
+To ensure that AppsFlyer’s Smart Script is working as intended and that the value in AF_SMART_SCRIPT_RESULT returns accurately, check the outgoing URL.
+When you generated the Smart Script on the AppsFlyer’s interface, you should have specified the right outgoing URL, which should be the same.

 To check what the outgoing URL looks like, you’ll need to inspect the clicks and see their href attribute.
 See the picture below: